Trishfx/SQL/Spotify data (kaggle)/README.md

 ## Business Question
-Exploring a Spotify tracks dataset to understand artist popularity, track characteristics (danceability, energy), and to identify top-performing artists based on defined popularity thresholds.
+Exploring a Spotify tracks dataset to understand artist popularity, track characteristics (danceability, energy), and to identify and rank top-performing artists and tracks.

 ## Dataset
 - Source: Spotify dataset from Kaggle